mrkkrp/megaparsec-site/tutorials/switch-from-parsec-to-megaparsec.md

   [`Text.Megaparsec.Expr`](https://hackage.haskell.org/package/megaparsec/docs/Text-Megaparsec-Expr.html)
   instead.

+## Completely changed things

+In Megaparsec 5 the modules `Text.Megaparsec.Pos` and `Text.Megaparsec.Error` are completely different from those found in Parsec and Megaparsec 4.
+Take some time to look at documentation of the modules if your use-case requires operations on error messages or positions.
+You may like the fact that we have well-typed and extensible error messages now.

 ## Other

+* The `Stream` type class now have `updatePos` method that gives precise control over advancing of textual positions during parsing.

 * Note that argument order of `label` has been flipped (the label itself goes first now), so you can write now: `myParser = label "my parser" $ …`.